PeymanTahghighi/DeepLearningAndMachinLearning-Collection/README.md

 # DeepLearningAndMachinLearning-Collection
-A collection of all implemented papers in Deep Learning and Machine Learning field implemented by me.
-All models have been sanity checked on a small batch so they should be good to go!
+A collection of implementations in Deep Learning and Machine Learning by me.
+All models have been sanity-checked on a small batch, so they should be ready!

 1. [ResNet](https://github.com/PeymanTahghighi/DeepLearningAndMachinLearning-Collection/tree/main/ResNet): https://arxiv.org/abs/1512.03385